CSCfi/csc-user-guide/docs/data/Allas/using_allas/web_client.md

 !["Making object public or private"](img/Allas_screenshot_public.png) **Figure** Making an object public or private

-For example, the public object called _my_fish_ in the container _my_fishbucket_ can be viewed with the URL _a3s.fi/my_fishbucket/my_fish_
+For example, the public object called _my_fish_ in the container _my_fishbucket_ can be viewed with the URL _a3s.fi/my_fishbucket/my_fish_.

 ## Download an object

-Downloading an object by clicking the **Download** button on the right side of the object's name.
+Download an object by clicking the **Download** button on the right side of the object's name.

 ## Remove objects and buckets

-Objects can be removed by expanding the dropdown menu on the right next to the _Download_ button and choosing the **Delete** option.
+Objects can be removed by expanding the dropdown menu on the right next to the _Download_ button and choosing **Delete**.

 Buckets can be removed only when they are empty.
 Hence, all objects in a bucket must be removed or moved elsewhere before the bucket can be deleted.
 Remove a bucket by clicking the **trashcan symbol** next to the bucket's name.